How to Take Down a Website

 Is it time to take down your website?
 I can help.

-Designed for clients who are ready to retire or change careers, my Website Take Down Package will take down existing website content and redirect all links & inquiries to a new simple home page message of your choice so that you don’t simply disappear off the internet and leave clients hanging… Also includes a full backup of your site for safekeeping and a checklist of important steps to close down your business.
+Designed for clients who are ready to retire or change careers, my Website Take Down Package will take down existing website content and redirect all links & inquiries to a new simple home page message of your choice so that you don’t simply disappear off the internet and leave clients hanging… Also includes a full backup of your website for safekeeping and a checklist of important steps to close down your business.

 HOW CAN I HELP YOU?